 Our mission is to help community members with barriers to employment attain independence and self-sufficiency, gain confidence, and enhance their quality of life, through vocational education, work training, and other support services.
+Our training and self-development process focuses on a person centered philosophy.

 At the heart of Goodwill’s mission are our supported employees, those with intellectual and/or developmental disabilities, who are hired through the Department of Developmental Services.
 Goodwill Industries of the Berkshires and Southern Vermont is dedicated to employing, training, educating, and coaching these vital members of our community.
 This initiative is overseen by our dedicated mission services team, based out of our headquarters in Pittsfield, Massachusetts.
 Prospective employees who have intellectual and/or cognitive challenges interview and undergo the same scrutiny as all other employees, and are hired competitively.
 They work in our retail stores and processing facility in Pittsfield, and are placed within the organization based on their interests, skills, and job openings.
 We make reasonable accommodations when needed to maintain a safe, comfortable, productive, and successful work environment.